Pompeo says Trump-Kim summit to be held somewhere in Asia

 Officials and diplomats said two weeks ago that Vietnam was keen to host the summit and two sources told Reuters that Hanoi was preparing to receive Kim on a state visit.

-Singapore, where Trump and Kim met in June, and Bangkok have also been talked about as possibilities for the planned summit.
+Singapore, where Trump and Kim met in June, and Bangkok have also been talked about as possibilities for a summit.

 Last June’s summit - the first between a sitting U.S. president and a North Korean leader - produced a vague commitment by Kim to work toward the denuclearization of the Korean Peninsula, but he has yet to take what Washington sees as concrete steps in that direction.

+But the South Korean official ruled out the possibility of easing sanctions on North Korea or a resumption of economic projects between the two Koreas.

+Last week, South Korean Foreign Minister Kang Kyung-wha told Reuters at the World Economic Forum in Davos that North Korea could show its commitment to denuclearization by shutting its Yongbyon complex and allowing international inspections to confirm that.

-Reporting by Mohammad Zargham; Editing by Sandra Maler
+Reporting by Mohammad Zargham; additional reporting by Hyonhee Shin and Jane Chung in SEOUL; Editing by Sandra Maler, Robert Birsel